Keith-S-Thompson/42/README.md

 In the example, the macro `SIX` expands to the token sequence `1 + 5`, and the macro `NINE` expands to `8 + 1`.
-If each of these expressions were evaluated on its own, the results would be 6 and 9, respectively, But when they'e combined in the expression `SIX * NINE`, the expansion is:
+If each of these expressions were evaluated on its own, the results would be 6 and 9, respectively, But when they're combined in the expression `SIX * NINE`, the expansion is:

     1+5*8+1